mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Very Long 6 4 3 2
 Distant 21 10 9 7

-In addition, when huge salvoes of missiles are in- flight, problems with guidance and motor systems can become more apparent.
+In addition, when huge salvoes of missiles are in-flight, problems with guidance and motor systems can become more apparent.
 Halve the number of missiles within a salvo for every full five rounds of travel.
 Torpedoes have much greater endurance